ONTARIO CAR INSURANCE

 *Actual Quoting Data.
 Based On A Clean Driving Record.

-If you live in or around the GTA then chances are you’re no stranger when it comes to having to pay a decent premium for your choice of car insurance.
-With Ontario drivers having to pay the highest average car insurance rates in Canada, this is no more evident than living in Toronto.
+If you live in or around the GTA then chances are you’re no stranger when it comes to having to pay a decent premium for your choice of auto insurance coverage.
+With Ontario drivers having to pay the highest average auto insurance premiums in Canada, this is no more evident than living in Toronto.